 Throughout the course of the project, family networks across the province will lend their support by hosting gatherings, sharing the message with the broader community, identifying community resources and artisans, asking people and family members if they wish to share their experience and finding unique ways to share the key learnings with their local community and the province on whole.
-The first gathering will be hosted by Durham Family Network who have graciously volunteered to be pioneers in this experience.
+The first gathering was hosted by Family Network Thames Valley who graciously volunteered to be pioneers in this experience.

 The Project Coordinator, comes with strong experience in project management on a national, provincial and local level.
 This project is near and dear to her heart given her personal relationship with her brother, Rob, and her passion for the work.

 Vici is involved in the overall coordinator of the project between all involved committees and ensuring the successful implementation of the project at all phases.

 She can be reached at: email@example.com.

 How did such a momunmental level of abuse happen?
 And why does it happen at every institution like it?
 We're not just talking about Huronia.
 We're talking about Huronia and all of the institutions that look like Huronia [...]
 This is a pattern.